Explicit coverings of families of elliptic surfaces by squares of curves: The construction in terms of moduli spaces

 It is not difficult to see that $\M'_3$ and $V'$ are birationally equivalent.
 Indeed, define $\rho: \M'_3 \to V'$ to send a point $(\phi,p)$ to the third point above $p$ and the fibres above $b_1, b_2, b_3$; this is a birational equivalence because a map $\P^1 \to \P^1$ is determined up to scaling on the target by its fibres at $0, \infty$, while the scaling is fixed by the fibre at $1$.
 Also, it is clear from the construction that $\nu \circ \kappa = \rho$.

 \begin{prop} The map $\nu$ is a birational equivalence.
 Hence $\kappa$ is also. \end{prop}

-\begin{proof} Since the dimensions are equal, it suffices to show that the degree of $\nu$ is~$1$ (the only thing that could go wrong is that there is an additional component of $\M'_{K,1}$ not in the image of $\kappa$).
+\begin{proof} Since the dimensions are equal, it suffices to show that the degree of $\nu$ is~$1$.
 This will be done by an argument much like that of Proposition \ref{prop:mod-d4-3a1}.
-Indeed, given a K3 surface parametrized by a point of $\Mbar_{K,1}$, we obtain a family of $4$-pointed stable curves of genus $0$ by taking the quotient by the negation.
+Indeed, given a K3 surface parametrized by a point of $\Mbar_{K,1}$, we obtain a family of $4$-pointed stable curves of genus~$0$ by taking the quotient by the negation.
 The map to $\Mbar_{0,4}$ is of degree $3$, because there are $3$ of each type of reducible fibre, and such a map is determined by the fibres at $0, 1, \infty$.
 In addition, the location of the single $\tD_4$ fibre is determined once we choose the image of a ramification point in $\Mbar_{0,4}$.
 Hence the $j$-invariant of the fibration and the location of fibres with starred Kodaira type are determined by the image in $V$; but this is enough to recover the fibration. \end{proof}

+The introduction of $\M'_3$ allows us to give a further relation between $\M_{K,1}$ and $\M_{K,2}$. \begin{prop} The degree-$3$ map from $\sigma_0$ to the base of $\phi_2$ coincides with the map $\phi$ in the corresponding point of $\M'_3$. \end{prop}